European Wax Center (EWCZ)

 5. Revenue Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, European Wax Center grew its sales at a 14.5% compounded annual growth rate.
-Although this growth is acceptable on an absolute basis, it fell short of our standards for the consumer discretionary sector, which enjoys a number of secular tailwinds.
+Over the last five years, European Wax Center grew its sales at a 14.8% compounded annual growth rate.
+Though this growth is acceptable on an absolute basis, we need to see more than just topline growth for the consumer discretionary sector, which can display significant earnings volatility.
+This means our bar for the sector is particularly high, reflecting the non-essential and hit-driven nature of the products and services offered.
+Additionally, five-year CAGR starts around Covid, when revenue was depressed then rebounded.

-We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-European Wax Center’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 1.6% annually.
+Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
+European Wax Center’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 3.3% annually.
 Note that COVID hurt European Wax Center’s business in 2020 and part of 2021, and it bounced back in a big way thereafter.
+European Wax Center Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-Although this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 2.7% over the next 12 months.
+Although this projection suggests its newer products and services will spur better top-line performance, it is still below average for the sector.

 6. Operating Margin